devansha939/Recruiter-Candidate-platform/README.md

-This is a platform to connect Vendor and Trainer.
+This is a platform to connect recruiters and candidates.